Gabriella439/post-rfc/sotu.md

 bindings to BLAS, LAPACK.  `hmatrix`'s main limitation is that the API is a bit clunky, but all the tools are there.

-Haskell's charting story is "okay", but still not good.
-All of the Haskell libraries for charting that I've tried have been heavyweight and poorly documented.
-To pick on one library as an example, the `Chart` library does not have a single minimal end-to-end code example that I can find anywhere in the Hackage documentation.
-I was eventually able to chart something once I figured out the right incantation but it should not have taken so long.
+Haskell's charting story is okay.
+Probably my main criticism of most charting APIs is that their APIs tend to be large, the types are a bit complex, and they have a very large number of dependencies.

 Fortunately, Haskell does integrate into IPython so you can use Haskell within an IPython shell or an online notebook.
 For example, there is an online